 Upon successful completion of 90-days of consecutive service, employees are eligible for promotion and transfer.
 Employees are responsible for notifying his/her current supervisor of the intent to transfer.
 To apply for a transfer, employees should go to Employment Opportunities on the Life website and apply on line.
-To be considered for an internal transfer the employee must upload an approved Transfer Request form which is located on the Life webpage under Office of Human Resources.
+In addition, the employee should upload an approved Transfer Request form.

 Employees who have been subject to recent (within the last 12 months) corrective action by the University may not apply for jobs or request a transfer without the approval of their supervisor and Human Resources.

-Please contact Human Resources for more details on the transfer policy.
+Contact Human Resources for more details on the transfer policy.